 These Self-Paced Classes are Offered Every Semester:

 - PSUS 6213: Advanced Research Methods: Individual Mentoring enables students in to work one-on-one, with a faculty mentor of their choice, on a project of joint design.
 Individual work plans will vary from project-to-project because they are intended to be student-specific.
-SUP Faculty
+Instructor: SUP Faculty

 - PSUS 6231: Practicum is a vehicle for students to gain internship experience and is used, primarily under three circumstances: (i) when a student wants to receive course credit for an internship, especially if that internship is unpaid; (ii) when the host agency requires that the student be enrolled for course credit; and (iii) in cases where students (especially foreign students) can only work under the auspices of a practicum course.
-SUP Faculty
+Instructor: SUP Faculty

 These Classes are Offered at Regular Intervals, in the Summer Semester:

 - PSUS 6227: Critical Infrastructure for Cities and Regions focuses on the existing risk profile of energy, water, telecom/internet, and other critical infrastructure.
 It identifies strengths, weaknesses, opportunities, and threats that these systems pose for urbanization in the United States and worldwide.
-Scott Sklar
+Instructor: Scott Sklar

 Additional Course Offerings: